benjamin-wilkins/treasure-in-hiding/ch-5.md

 "What do you mean?"

-"Well, not so long ago, Mother and Father asked if we wanted anyone else to come with us, but no-one wanted to."
+"Well, not so long ago, Mother and Father asked if we wanted to invite anyone else to come to the land, but no-one wanted to come with us."

 "Let's hope they agree," said Sam.